Dr. Phil's Very Bad Advice

 Dr. Phil gave this advice because he wants our sons to grow up straight.
 Because who wouldn't want a straight son like Dr. Phil, whose marital woes fill the gossip blogs and whose sense of style begs for queer intervention?

 Wow!
 That's some really bad advice.
 I realize Dr. Phil is a psychologist for the masses and therefore has to uphold the dominant point of view about things like gender rigidity and thinking gay is a bad outcome for our sons.
-And that's why everyone listens to him, not me.
-But I'm telling you, if I were Dr. Phil, not only would I dress better, but I would have answered it more like this
+And that's why everyone listens to him (not me).
+But if I were Dr. Phil, not only would I dress better, but I would have answered it more like this:

 "Modern culture is built on the idea that there are only two genders, masculine or feminine.
 Because of this binary gender, we also assume that there can only be two sexual identities: attraction to the same gender or its opposite.
 Not only do we assume this to be true, but consumer capitalism exploits it by convincing us that everything from tee shirts to toys, diapers to dog toys have a gender.